3 min read

 Image: Karl Blossfeldt

-I've been reflecting lately on the nature of human thresholds for sacredness, inspired greatly by the work of Mircea Eliade and Terence Mckenna.
+I've been reflecting lately on the nature of human thresholds for sacredness, inspired greatly by the work of Mircea Eliade and Terence McKenna.

 Both believed culture to be a reductive valve filtering reality through a lens of carefully curated biases, a thin linguistic veil shrouding the Self from the Other and society from the abyss of the unknown.

-Both also maintained that traditional societies guided human beings through moments of contact with the "felt presence of direct experience," as Mckenna called it, through ritual and initiatory rites.
 These symbolic landscapes carried people through the stages of life, connecting them to the mystery by coating them in a protective veneer of ideas, belief systems, and social roles: Hi, I'm Tom, cancer, born twenty centuries after the death of Jesus Christ.
 The arbitrary nature of our distinctions is alarming only in brief moments of clarity, and culture is designed to shield us (at its best, arguably rightfully so) from the terrifying power of reality.

 We've all had those moments where it feels like the veil has been momentarily lifted, and we are granted a peek at the mystery of life unsheathed.
 It's wondrously, startlingly indescribable.
 One moment, you're reading a street sign, and the next, you begin to feel the gentle pull of the absurdity of language.
 The unfamiliarity of the letters, as they are instantly debased to a contrast of shapes and symbols.
 For a brief glimpse, you are admitted into nature's peep show before being thrown back into the constructed syntactical domain of stop signs, advertising campaigns, and traffic lights.